jaimejim/lecture/src/coaplinks.md

 # CoAP Web Linking and Serialization

-Web Linking in CoRE is defined by [RFC6690](https://tools.ietf.org/html/rfc6690) in a similar way as HTTP defines it in [RFC5988](https://tools.ietf.org/html/rfc5988) and URI's are defined in [RFC3986](https://tools.ietf.org/html/rfc3986).
+Web Linking is a fundamental part of any REST protocol, and it is the feature that makes it more versatile and flexible when compared with other alternative technologies.
+In CoRE, linking is defined by [RFC6690](https://tools.ietf.org/html/rfc6690) in a similar way as HTTP defines it in [RFC5988](https://tools.ietf.org/html/rfc5988) and URI's are defined in [RFC3986](https://tools.ietf.org/html/rfc3986).
+We will see some of the basic concepts in this chapter.

 ## URIs